Video on demand (VOD)

 Traditional broadcast, cable, and satellite television providers earn revenue by monetizing their channels with advertisements, charging monthly subscription fees to viewers, and selling access to special events on a Pay-Per-View (PPV) basis.

-Similarly, VOD platforms and service providers can monetize their content assets by charging a monthly subscription, renting or selling access to content on a transactional basis, or by showing advertisements as part of the viewing experience.
+Similarly, VOD platforms and service providers can monetize their digital media content by charging a monthly subscription, renting or selling access to content on a transactional basis, or by showing advertisements as part of the viewing experience.

 VOD Platforms Use Data Intelligence to Optimize User Experiences